 Atheists have a wide variety of views on morality.
-Some, and I dare say maybe even most, are generally quite nice people.
-Then you have those who think it's ok to demolish a monument with a car because the Supreme Court ruled monument can stay up.
+Some, and I dare say maybe even most, are generally quite good people (by human standards).
+But you also have those who think it's ok to demolish a monument with a car because the Supreme Court ruled monument can stay up.
 There are still more sick people who, fully knowing the truth about abortion, support it to the point where it's seen as ok to roundhouse kick a teenage girl for holding up a pro-life sign.
 Other atheists will happily pick up a gun and shoot people who just want to praise God in their church.
 Further up the scale, you have Nazis, who committed genocide in ways the world will never forget.
 Up one more level, you have Communists who killed many more people in ways the world did forget.
-With the "good without God" mantra going strong, what do you say to those atheists who do blatantly evil things?
+With the "good without God" mantra going strong, what do you say to those atheists who do blatantly evil things that even their fellow atheists would find abhorrent?

 Pain and evil do not always correspond.
 If I stab a quadriplegic, he won't feel it.
 It's still evil to kill him.
-If I go to the doctor, I might feel pain at the treatment, but it's not evil.
-Punishment often hurts, but punishment is, by definition, the correction of evil.
+If I go to the doctor, I might feel pain at the treatment, but he's actually doing a good thing.
+Punishment often hurts, but punishment is, by definition, the appropriate response to evil.
 And if pain is the standard of evil, murder would be the ultimate good.
 Murder, especially if there is no afterlife, ends all the victim's pain, whereas saving someone's life may involve pain, as well as increase their potential to feel more pain in the future.
-Even the creation of life would be an abomination, as not only is the act of childbirth usually quite painful, but the resulting child is a brand new pain receptor.
-This, pain cannot logically be a measure for evil, as being consistent with this would result in a complete reversal of the known moral order.
+Even the creation of life would be an abomination, as not only is the act of childbirth usually quite painful for the mother, but the resulting child is a brand new pain receptor who will inevitably suffer during their life, right up until their unavoidable death.
+Thus, pain cannot logically be a measure for evil, as being consistent with this would result in a complete reversal of the known moral order.

 Because I don't like them.